Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 2. Health Literacy

-With more doctors remotely managing patients’ health, healthcare organizations are providing digital, personalized educational experiences.
+With more doctors remotely managing patients’ health, health care organizations are providing digital, personalized educational experiences.
 These experiences address each patient’s health literacy level in their preferred language and reading level.

 More providers anticipate higher patient volume in the coming year, as 41% of individuals delayed or avoided medical care during the pandemic.
 When seeking treatment or care, you’ll likely receive additional educational materials at each touchpoint of your journey.
 Discuss literacy levels with your doctor throughout the process to ensure you feel confident and comfortable navigating your health needs.